simondlevy/LambdaFlight/README.md

 # Miniflie
-Miniflie is an experimental minimalist version of the [Crazyflie firmware](https://github.com/bitcraze/crazyflie-firmware), with support for SITL simulation.
+Miniflie is an experimental minimalist version of the [Crazyflie firmware](https://github.com/bitcraze/crazyflie-firmware), with support for SITL simulation in Webots.
 This minimalist version doesn't support Loco positioning or swarms, so for running your Crazyflie you'll probably want to use the official Crazyflie firmware.